Confused? Overwhelmed? You’re Not Alone!

 Pros: You will start with low monthly payments.

 Cons: If your income doesn’t increase like you expected, your monthly payments can become extremely expensive.
+This type of repayment plan is not eligible for Public Service Loan Forgiveness.

 Extended Repayment Plan